lukasthekid/modeling-simulation/notes.md

     ```
   * problem in AnyLogic-model: Agents seem to decide for a queue right when spawning instead of near to the queues.
 Therefore, often a chosen queue has turned into the longest queue, when the agent has arrived at the queue.
   * results are determined with Monte-Carlo-Simulation with 10 iterations and averaged
 * implementation of late arrival: Delaying the spawning of agents from a PedSource does not seem to be possible.
 An alternative idea is to discard each visitor until a certain timestep.
-For this a selectOutput-node was used with a condition like
+For this a selectOutput-node was used with the condition
+    $t > t_d || n_d > (n_t - n_s)$
+    with
+    $t$ current timestep
+    $t_d$ time subscribers arrive delayed (1800 or 3600)
+    $n_d$ number of pedestrians that have been discarded at timestep t
+    $n_t$ total number of subscribers (actual number of subscribers + subscribers that will be discarded, 3200 or 4800)
+    $n_s$ actual number of expected subscribers (2400)
+    implemented like
     ```
     time() > 1800 || pedSink2.countPeds() > 800
     ```